MyaHeeschen/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/READMe.md

         limit 1;
    ```
 ### Steps
+- We will JOIN the `menu` with the `sales` table as we need the `product_name`.
+- COUNT() will be used to determine how many times each item was ordered and GROUP BY will group each menu item.
+- We only want the most popular one, so we will LIMIT the query to just one result.

 ### Result
 | product | count |
 | ------- | ----- |
 | ramen   | 8     |

+   Ramen is the most popular item and was purchased 8 times.
+<br/><br/>
 5. Which item was the most popular for each customer?
    ```sql
         select